bashalo/NN-Backpropagation-Implementation/README.md

 # ANN-Python-Implementation
-Implementation Backpropagation Algorithm in Python for Basic Level ANN
+Implementation Backpropagation Algorithm for Multi Layer Perceptron in Python

 Optimized with basic gradient descent